MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 Learn about the environment options for quantum programming with Q#.
 Each environment uses the Quantum Development Kit (QDK), a set of open-source tools that includes Q# and accompanying libraries.
 With the QDK, you can develop quantum programs in various IDEs and languages and run them on quantum simulators or hardware using Azure Quantum.
 For more information, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

-## Options for running quantum programs
+## Options for running Q# programs

-Azure Quantum offers a variety of tools to help you learn about quantum programming and develop your quantum solutions with Q#.
-Depending on your level of coding, quantum knowledge, and objectives, you may prefer different tools for running your quantum programs.
+Azure Quantum offers several tools to help you learn quantum programming and develop quantum solutions with Q#.
+Depending on your coding experience, quantum knowledge, and goals, you might prefer different tools for running Q# programs.

-You can run quantum programs in three development environments:
+You can run Q# programs in three development environments:

 - **Azure Quantum website:** Use Copilot to write, run, and explain Q# code in your browser.
 No installation or Azure account required.
 - **Azure portal:** Manage your Azure subscription and quantum workspace, where you can write and run Q# and Python programs in Jupyter Notebooks.
 No installation required.
 - **Visual Studio Code:** Write, run, and debug quantum code in a local IDE, using Q# as a standalone program or with Python.
 Installation required.

-Each environment has different features and functionality.
-Typically, you use different Azure Quantum options together, such as writing Q# in Visual Studio Code with the QDK while managing your quantum workspace in the Azure portal.
+Each tool has different features and functionality.
+Typically, you use different Azure Quantum tools together, such as writing Q# programs with the QDK in VS Code while managing your quantum workspace in the Azure portal.
 For more information, see the following table:

 | &nbsp;  | [Azure Quantum website](#azure-quantum-website) | [Azure portal](#azure-portal) | [Visual Studio Code](#visual-studio-code) |
 |-----|:-----:|:-----:|:-----:|